Game of Skate: Rules

 One player sets a trick by doing a particular skateboarding trick of their choice.
 If the trick is not landed, or the board did not fully rotate, another player attempts to set a trick.
 Once a trick has been set (landed exactly), if the offensive player lands a trick in a line, the other player cannot do another trick within the line, the other player(s) must respond by doing the same trick in their first try.
 If they make it the game continues; If every one gets the trick the player who set it gets a point.
 If they miss it, they get a letter, starting with S, and so on, until they have missed five tricks, spelling SKATE, and they are out or the game is over.
 No trick may be set more than once in the same game and a skater defending on their last letter may receive two attempts at that trick.
 If the player lands the trick they have gained the lead and set the trick.

 The last man standing is declared the winner and if they themselves did not receive a letter, then they are said to have "blanked, or "skunk'd" their opponent.
 When "Skater B" does not have the opportunity to set a single trick and does not match a single trick, "Skater A" is said to have committed a "Perfect Whitewash".

 Rules in Battle at the Berrics

-Battle at the Berrics has a slightly altered version of the Game of SKATE rules used during battles held at the Berrics in Los Angeles, CA. Their rules are: Flat ground only, but, that does not mean everything on flat ground counts.
+Battle at the Berrics has a slightly altered version of the Game of SKATE rules used during battles held at the Berrics in Los Angeles, CA. As of Battle at the Berrics 13, their rules are: Flat ground only, but, that does not mean everything on flat ground counts.
 No feet on the ground.
-That means no No Complys, no Hand plants, no Bonelesses, no grabs, and no "Malto manual bullshit".
+That means no No Complys, no Handplants, no Bonelesses, no grabs, and no "Malto manual shit".
 No doing tricks that slide on the ground if your opponent popped their trick.
+If your opponent wraps their Impossible, you too must wrap your Impossible.
+Each skater gets one challenge flag.
 Last letter gets two tries.
 Offensive toe drag gets one do over.
-Defensive toe drag has a bigger margin of error but will ultimately be decided by the referee.
-If trick maker does not pop the trick but is still landed, the trick still counts.
+Defensive toe drag has a bigger margin of error, but will ultimately be decided by the referee.